sergeykonkin/yc-ru-vpn/README.md

 terraform apply
 # Type "yes" when propted

-# Wait for a minute for the server to properly initiate
+# Wait for a minute for the server to properly initialize

 # Install OpenVPN with Ansible
 ansible-playbook -i inventory site.yml